ArnaudHemmerle/JupyFluo/README.md

 Start with a fresh download from the last main version on GitHub.
 If you rename the notebook, do not forget to change the corresponding parameter inside its first cell.
 Note that the notebook does not work with JupyterLab in its current version.

-The aim of the Expert part is to determine the general and fit parameters.
+The aim of the Expert part is to determine the general and fitting parameters.
 It can be quite painful, but those parameters should not vary during an experiment.

-It is also possible to copy directly the parameters from a previous experiment (or from the examples provided here), and test if they are good for your current experimental setup.
+It is also possible to copy directly the parameters from a previous experiment by using the option ```Load params``` in the control panel.

 ### General parameters
 1. Click on the right fluo elements.